testbughub/L4Menu/README.md

-# Very WIP
+# Very very WIP

 L4 Menu for RetroPie

 ## Install
-Run install.sh
+Either plug in a keyboard and press F4, or SSH into your device and run install.sh
 Done!

 ## Server Samba
 For syncing to work, you need to share certain paths with samba on your server.
 Edit your /ets/samba/smb.conf and add the following lines and restart the samba service;

 ### ROMS